 - Easy installation and configuration, simple management

 - Built-in analytical functions and SQL access to machine learning (Vertica capabilities)

 - Cost-effectiveness: Lower maintenance costs

-The COSO Data Lake is utilized by a set of our ITOM solutions.
+The OPTIC Data Lake is utilized by a set of our ITOM solutions.
 Containerized solutions are available as microservice components that include analytics, dashboarding and reporting and can be easily deployed anywhere in your environment.
 The shift to a microservices architecture enables us to integrate and manage our assets more easily, faster adapt to market changes, offer better scalability and reduce the overall complexity of your IT environment.

-Initially, Operations Bridge was able to collect system metrics from Operations Agents streamed into the COSO Data Lake.
+Initially, Operations Bridge was able to collect system metrics from Operations Agents streamed into the Data Lake.
 Next releases added metric streaming from SiteScope and Business Process Monitor (BPM) probes, followed by the data from Management Packs, Real User Monitor (RUM), Diagnostics and Network Operations Management (NOM) data.
-The data streamed to the COSO Data Lake can be visualized in Business Value Dashboards (the Stakeholder Dashboard capability) and Operations Bridge Manager (OBM) Performance Dashboards (PD).
+The data streamed to the OPTIC Data Lake can be visualized in Business Value Dashboards (the Stakeholder Dashboard capability) and Operations Bridge Manager (OBM) Performance Dashboards (PD).
 You can also Bring Your Own Business Intelligence (BYOBI) tool to visualize the collected data.

 The reporting methods available in Operations Bridge can therefore be divided into 2 categories: